-Employees who need an accommodation or variance from any workplace requirement (that has not already been met by teleworking or other arrangement approved by the supervisor) should reach out to the Office of Human Resources (staff) or the Office of the Provost (faculty) to make a request.
+Employees who need an accommodation or variance from any workplace requirement (that has not already been met by a remote work or other arrangement approved by the supervisor) should reach out to the Office of Human Resources (staff) or the Office of the Provost (faculty) to make a request.
 The request must be submitted in writing and employees will be required to provide written documentation to support their request.
-All requests, including requests for work from home and teleworking arrangements, will be evaluated in accordance with federal and state laws and College policies.
+All requests, including requests for remote work arrangements, will be evaluated in accordance with federal and state laws and College policies.

 Any medical information employees share with their supervisor or Human Resources will be kept confidential.
 While we have an obligation to notify employees of their potential exposure to someone who is confirmed or suspected to have COVID-19, our policy is to not reveal the identity of the individual with confirmed or suspected COVID-19.